openware/open-finance-protocol/limits.md

 ---
 # Limits Request

-Limits are part of the protocol that describes a way to communicate trading limits of a counterparty that has an account at the clearinghouse.
-Platform can subscribe for spending limit of customers that connected throw the clearing house.
+Limits describes a way to communicate trading limits of a counterpart that has an account at the clearinghouse.
+Platform can subscribe for spending limit of customers who are connected throw the clearing house.

 Request for limits consist only of "UID" arguments.
 Example of "**get_limits**" request: